SachJbp/Kafka-Classifier/README.md

 MIC.TrainClassifier(X_train,y_train, X_test, y_test,10,labels).Train()
 ```

 Note: The model is saved at 'generator/trained_model' in h5 format with the name 'model.h5'.
-The test set and the labels are saved as numpy matrix at 'generator/test_set' with names 'test_set.npy' and 'labels.npy' respectively.
+The test set and the labels are saved as numpy matrices at 'generator/test_set' with names 'test_set.npy' and 'labels.npy' respectively.

 ## Kafka Stream Classifier